Stress is a normal, universal human experience.Stress reactions may be varied but generally tend to manifest in the following ways:

 - Develop an awareness of your stress response and its early signs.

-- Introduce physical exercise regime into your life.
+- Introduce a physical exercise regime into your life.
 Exercise has been linked to emotional wellbeing and improved cognitive functioning.
-Exercise releases ‘feel –good brain chemicals’ that lift your mood and energy.
+Exercise releases ‘feel-good brain chemicals that lift your mood and energy.

-- Regular practice of Yoga induces heightened relaxation response, lifts the mood, reduces pain, increases sense of wellbeing.
+- Regular practice of Yoga induces a heightened relaxation response, lifts the mood, reduces pain, increases the sense of wellbeing.

-- Nutritious diet and healthy eating habits help to cope with stress.
-Avoid processed food, refined carbohydrate rich and sugary snacks.
-Include foods rich in fresh fruits and vegetables, high quality protein, healthy fats like omega -3 fatty acids that have mood enhancing properties.
+- A nutritious diet and healthy eating habits help to cope with stress.
+Avoid processed food, refined carbohydrate-rich and sugary snacks.
+Include foods rich in fresh fruits and vegetables, high-quality protein, healthy fats like omega -3 fatty acids that have mood-enhancing properties.

 - Connect and bond with people in your life.
 Strong and satisfying relationships makes one feel secure and less pressured by stress

-1.Develop an awareness of your stress reaction How Stress affects you ?
+1.Develop an awareness of your stress reaction How Stress affects you?
 Try to observe its early signs.
-Does it trigger vague pains, tight muscles, an upset stomach or you feel fatigue , disturbed sleep, anxiety, nervousness and things out of your control?
+Does it trigger vague pains, tight muscles, an upset stomach or you feel fatigued, disturbed sleep, anxiety, nervousness and things out of your control?
 Be aware of your thoughts, mood and emotion.
-This helps you to pause; in turn helps you to recognize your stress symptom and develop a plan for addressing it calmly.
+This helps you to pause; in turn, helps you to recognize your stress symptom and develop a plan for addressing it calmly.

 2.Learn how to relax.
-It may be difficult to relax in a extreme stressful and agitated state, but try to calm down.
-Take a pause, inhale deeply through nose and exhale through your mouth pushing as much as air you can.
-Check your abdomen and chest movements with your one hand- rising with inhalation , continue this rhythmic breathing exercise to combat stress.
-Learn a relaxation skill and implement it on stressful situation.
+It may be difficult to relax in an extremely stressful and agitated state, but try to calm down.
+Take a pause, inhale deeply through your nose and exhale through your mouth pushing as much as the air you can.
+Check your abdomen and chest movements with your one hand- rising with inhalation, continue this rhythmic breathing exercise to combat stress.
+Learn a relaxation skill and implement it in a stressful situation.
 Deep breathing is a simple yet powerful relaxation technique.
-Relaxation techniques such as Yoga , meditation, deep breathing activate the body’s relaxation response and bring your nervous system back into balance.
+Relaxation techniques such as Yoga, meditation, deep breathing activate the body’s relaxation response and bring your nervous system back into balance.

-3. Exercise / Fitness activity keeps you going – as it releases ‘endorphins ‘-feel good brain chemicals that lift your mood and energy.
+3. Exercise / Fitness activity keeps you going – as it releases ‘endorphins ‘-feel-good brain chemicals that lift your mood and energy.
 Regular exercise has been linked with superior cognitive functioning and emotional wellbeing.
-Make conscious effort to spend less time in front of screen- television, computer, tab or phone.
-Find out time for fitness / sports or any rhythmic activity such as walking, cycling, dancing, aerobics.
+Make a conscious effort to spend less time in front of the screen- television, computer, tab or phone.
+Find out time for fitness/sports or any rhythmic activity such as walking, cycling, dancing, aerobics.
 Make sure you do this with great interest and involvement every day.

-4.Eat a healthy diet- Avoid skiping meals, maintain regular meal timings and have a balanced diet that includes major food groups like whole grains , pulses, fruits , vegetables , dairy products, etc. Food you eat can improve or worsen your mood and affect your ability to cope with life’s stressors.
-Avoid processed food as they are loaded with sugar and calories and are diminished in nutrition.
+4.Eat a healthy diet- Avoid skipping meals, maintain regular meal timings and have a balanced diet that includes major food groups like whole grains, pulses, fruits, vegetables, dairy products, etc. The food you eat can improve or worsen your mood and affect your ability to cope with life’s stressors.
+Avoid processed food as it is loaded with sugar and calories and is diminished in nutrition.
 This can give sudden spikes in blood sugar levels and accelerate stress reaction.
-Nutrients which help to improve your brain health are protein sources like fish, nuts (almonds, walnut ), milk, egg, sprouts, omega 3 fatty acid foods like olive oil, avacado, flax seeds, sunflower seeds, hemp seeds, avocado, olives, berries, etc.
+Nutrients that help to improve your brain health are protein sources like fish, nuts (almonds, walnut ), milk, egg, sprouts, omega 3 fatty acid foods like olive oil, avocado, flax seeds, sunflower seeds, hemp seeds, avocado, olives, berries, etc.

-6.Connect and bond with others – In this technology driven fast paced life, it is always pleasant to have face to face human interaction, bonding and socializing as it helps to build support system , strong and satisfying relationship which is significant in stress management as well as prevention.
+6.Connect and bond with others – In this technology-driven fast-paced life, it is always pleasant to have face to face human interaction, bonding and socializing as it helps to build a support system, strong and satisfying relationship which is significant in stress management as well as prevention.

-8. The work – life balancing act Step back and look at your life , do a quick assessment of your own and find a solution.
-On a scale of 1 to 10, rate your current work –life balance.
-Also rate your stress levels.
-If your balance is low and stress levels are high, its high time you must find time for leisure .
-Pick one activity you like to do and do it for yourself without feeling guilt .
-The happiness , the positive feeling about this act will energise you in every way !
+8. The work-life balancing act Step back and look at your life, do a quick assessment of your own and find a solution.
+On a scale of 1 to 10, rate your current work-life balance.
+Also, rate your stress levels.
+If your balance is low and stress levels are high, its high time you must find time for leisure.
+Pick one activity you like to do and do it for yourself without feeling guilty.
+The happiness, the positive feeling about this act will energise you in every way!

 10.Create a Gratitude practice- Gratitude is a powerful force that can expand your horizon, develop an open attitude towards life and makes you optimistic.
 This positivity helps to cope with stressful times in your life, improves health and well being.